Policies and Procedures

 Students must make every effort to be on time for all classes and lessons as a courtesy to the students who follow them, and to their teachers.
 In deference to subsequent lessons and classes, all activities will end at the scheduled time.

 Students with private music lessons must inform both their private teachers and the Prep Center office of any anticipated absences.
+Students with group classes should notify the Prep Center Office of any anticipated absences.
 Notification does not, however, exempt the family from payment as contracted.
 Private teachers are not required to make up these absences.

-If a teacher is absent, a make-up lesson will be arranged at a mutually convenient time.
+If a teacher is absent, a teacher will offer the family two make-up times for the private lesson.
+(The second time will be offered if the first one is not at a mutually agreeable time.)
 If the student then misses the make-up lesson, a second make-up lesson will not be arranged, and payment will be required, as in a regular student absence.
+When lessons have been suspended for delinquent tuition payment, teachers are not required to make up lessons, even after payment has been brought up to date.

 Safety and Security

-Brooklyn College requires that all students and parents/guardians carry an official Preparatory Center ID card for access to the campus.
-ID cards are available at the Prep Center Office.
-Lost cards will be replaced by the Prep Center.
+Brooklyn College requires that all students and parents/guardians must carry an official Preparatory Center ID card for access to the campus.
+Each registered student and the registering parent will receive an ID card with the student's schedule and tuition payment plan.
+Lost cards will be replaced by the Preparatory Center Office.

 The Preparatory Center cannot accept responsibility for children when they are not in class.
 To ensure a child's safety, the parent must accompany the child to the classroom door and be prepared to pick the child up promptly at the scheduled end of the class.
 Parents should notify the office if they are delayed in meeting their child.
 Faculty members are not permitted to escort children from one part of the campus to another.